emersonrp/bindcontrol/README.md

     * Chat binds with optional 'typing' notifier

 * Custom Binds
-    * Create simple binds using PowerBinder, a flexible tool for stringing together arbitrary commands for keybinding
+    + PowerBinder is a flexible tool offering an easy way to create and maintain possibly-complex configurations of slash commands.
+It can help create:
+        * Simple Binds, multiple slash commands bound to a single keypress
-    * Complex binds, chains of PowerBinder actions that fire sequentially on multiple presses of a keybind
+        * Complex Binds, essentially series of Simple Binds that execute in rotation with repeated presses of a single key
-    * Buffer binds, allowing quick one-key buffing of each teammate and/or pet
+        * Buffer Binds, quick one-key selection and buffing for each teammate and/or pet
     * "Bind Wizards" - simple processes guiding you through creating elaborate or complicated bind schemes that would be difficult and/or fiddly to create and maintain by hand

 * Movement / Speed-on-Demand